Skip to main content

 • Your school/college is sponsored by Queen Mary

-• You are a refugee or asylum seeker
+• a refugee

 • You live in an area of high disadvantage defined, defined using the IMD measure

-• You live in an area where young people are less likely to progress to higher education, as defined using the POLAR measure.
+• You live in an area where young people are less likely to progress to higher education, as defined using the POLAR measure

 • You are care experienced (in care for 13 weeks+)